 - EV batteries in India are mostly imported and form a significant part of the high EV cost.

 - Hence, the Indian market needs encouragement for indigenous technologies that are suited for India from both strategic and economic standpoint

 - Ambient temperature becomes important for battery life.
 The type of batteries operating in Bengaluru can’t be operated in Delhi.

-- Quality and size of the battery needs to be designed depending on use case, expected performance and cost.
+- The quality and size of the battery need to be designed depending on the use case, expected performance and cost.

 Disposal/ Recycling battery

 Battery disposal is going to be a big challenge.
-We need to encourage good recycling technology for batteries to be recycled for lower order static functionality and disposed responsibly.
+We need to encourage good recycling technology for batteries to be recycled for lower-order static functionality and disposed of responsibly.
 Battery Recycling and Disposal methodology and guidelines should form a part of the EV policy and suitable incentives should be provided for this.